Learn what an ECG can tell you, how the technology works, and which smartwatches offer the feature.

 It’s a term you’d more commonly hear in the medical industry, referring to an electrocardiograph that’s used to detect cardiac abnormalities.

-An ECG smartwatch can detect if you have atrial fibrillation, a condition that causes an irregular heart rate and is a leading cause of strokes.
+An ECG smartwatch can detect atrial fibrillation, a condition that leads to an irregular heart rate and is a significant cause of strokes.
+Taking an ECG reading on your watch can help determine if you have a healthy heart rhythm.

 “Afib can come and go, as can conditions that affect the rhythm of your heart.
 That means having a device that can take spot readings at any time, makes it a hugely powerful health tool to have at your disposal,” he said.